 Currently, the company has over 70 percent of the EV market share (YTD FY22) in India.

 It has crossed the 1,000 units sales volume in August 2021 and claims to have a strong order book.

-Recently, the company on-boarding its 10,000th EV customer in the last one and a half years.
+Recently, the company has been on-boarding its 10,000th EV customer in the last year and a half.